claukers/miqro/README.md

 --generate-doc		generates a documentation for the api endpoints of the service.
 --generate-doc-out	the output file for the generated documentation. default value is API.md.
 --generate-doc-type	the format of the generated documentation. it can be JSON or MD. default value is MD.
+--generate-doc-all	outputs all the server routes in the documentation output.
 --compile		inflates the application and tries to create a NODE SEA binary.
 --inflate-sea		inflates the application with sea compilation scripts.
 --install-tsconfig	creates a tsconfig.json configured to use with --install-types.